TimeSnake/plugin-root-project/README.md

 ## Installation

-You can find an installation guide in the [setup] file.
+You can find an installation guide in the [Setup.md] file.

 ## Code Style